verriterri/contentlify/ContentMaxer-Cursor-Build-Plan.md

 **Use: After product-market fit**

 ```
-Create WordPress plugin for ContentMaxer.
+Create WordPress plugin for Contentlify.

 Plugin features:
 1. Install from WP plugin directory
-2. Connect WP site to ContentMaxer account (API key)
+2. Connect WP site to Contentlify account (API key)
 3. Scan posts directly from WP admin:
-   - Button in post editor: "Scan with ContentMaxer"
+   - Button in post editor: "Scan with Contentlify"
    - Shows opportunities in sidebar
    - One-click to add affiliate links
 4. Bulk scan all posts